 A walk on the beach hooks me up with couples, kids, turistas, gawkers, and local vendors like Dave the water guy making a living off strangers who have washed up on shore and have credit cards and cash stowed away in their socks and bras.

 It is a festive scene, and, as a small plane pulls an advertisement in the sky behind it, I trek up and down the beach in levis and a pair of hiking boots – feeling a little overdressed.

 There are photo op’s galore.

 The one, not taken advantage of, is a Latina sprawled on the beach, topless, tanned, not at all worried about nipple burn.
 She is bold and is probably one of the few to have a good enough physique to get away with wanting the world to see all of her.
 Her girlfriend, tanning next to her, looks mean enough to scare the junkyard dog.

-Walking this afternoon, I have come, have seen, and have been conquered by narcissism.
-It’s ambiance is bleeding like a cut finger.
+Walking this afternoon, I have come, have seen, and have been conquered by narcissism bleeding like a cut finger.

 I am a tourist with no responsibilities, no ambitions, and no agenda except blending in like the ingredients of your favorite margarita.

 Invalid Displayed Gallery